KishonShrill/website-portfolio/projects/age_calculator_app/README.md

-# Frontend Mentor - News Homepage solution
+# Frontend Mentor - Age Calculator

 This is a solution to the [Age Calculator](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q/).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.